-Hope abounds in the grace of the gospel, and we find ourselves awed by the truth, goodness, and beauty of who God is and what he has done for us.
-Come and join with us and our journey to start a new church in Comal County!
+Hope abounds in the grace of the gospel, and we find ourselves awed by the truth, goodness, and beauty of Who God is and what He has done for us.
+Come and join with us and on our journey!

 We are a member of the Orthodox Presbyterian Church denomination, and we value the role of historic confessions and creeds in summarizing important biblical teachings and doctrines.

 You can view the confessional standards of the OPC by clicking the links below: